Jiaxin-Pei/potato-tutorial/docs/source/productivity.rst

 values file of keywords.
 The keywords file should have this format:

 .. code-block::

    Word	Label	Schema
    good*	Negative	Sentiment
    bad*	Positive	Sentiment
    terrible	Negative	Sentiment

-Where the values in the Word column can be any valid regex, the value in the Label column corresponds to the selection label and the value in the Schema column corresponds to the annotation schema the label is listed under.
+Where the values in the Word column can be any valid regex, the value in the i p Label column corresponds to the selection label and the value in the Schema column corresponds to the annotation schema the label is listed under.
 A single keywords file can support multiple schemas.